Verum-XCVIII/Shinotchi/README.md

 # Shinotchi
- A tamagotchi-like game developed from scratch in javascript.
+ A Tamagotchi-like game developed from scratch in JavaScript.